Political Campaign Photography Tips

 5. Get shots that will work for your political ads.

 Think about the subject of your images and the way those subjects fit into the frame.
+Like an itinerary, it’s important that you put together a shot list to ensure you get what you need, and that your photographer knows what is expected of them.
 It’s highly likely that you’ll need to place text over at least some if not all of the photos you take, which means you also have to make room for that text within the image.
 Talk to your photographer about leaving space on both the left and right sides of the frame for each shot so you have a variety of options to work with.
 If all of the shots you get are tight on the subjects you’re likely going to bump into trouble flowing text over photos.
 Framing is important, especially in political campaign photography and it’s something you should discuss with your photographer in advance of your shoot.

 Content-wise, this means thinking about the structure of your communications program.
 If you’re sending out a mail piece that tackles a serious issue, you want facial expressions that reflect what you’re talking about.
 Often, the best way to get a serious face out of a candidate or volunteer is to ask them to make a neutral face, rather than a cartoonish ‘angry’ face.
 Make sure you get the kind of variety you’re going to need to visually highlight a variety of campaign issues.

 Just like with volunteer recruitment, it’s critical that you scout for locations before your candidate photo shoot.
 Take a bit of time and poke around potential locations before the shoot to make sure that the sites have good lighting where you can see great photos being easily taken.
 Keep in mind that unless you are producing a custom type shot (i.e. inside a courthouse) outdoor shots generally look more natural and turn out better than indoor shots.
 That said, make sure you remain aware of the weather as far in advance as forecasts allow.
 Nothing is more frustrating than being rained out.